User RolesAdminStaff contributorExternal ContributorPulse user

-What is single sign-on, and how can it help you as a user?
+What is SSO and how can it help you as a user?

 How do I get this set up for my firm?